Skip to main content

 Bioengineering

 The UC San Diego Department of Bioengineering and UC San Diego Extended Studies are pleased to offer courses to high school students who are excelling in scholarship and would like to explore Bioengineering.
-The course offerings are based on fun, experiential, remote, at-home, hands-on lab activities.
+The course offerings are based on fun, experiential, hands-on lab activities, either in person at UC San Diego or remote at home.

 In the Bioengineering Broad Overview and Techniques (BE-BOAT) courses, students obtain an Overview of the science and engineering aspects of Bioengineering and learn Techniques in specialty areas.